mesosphere/dcos-docs-site/pages/1.11/installing/production/deploying-dcos/installation/index.md

         sudo bash dcos_install.sh master
         ```

-    **Tip:** Although there is no actual harm to your cluster, DC/OS may issue error messages until all of your master nodes are configured.
+    **Note:** Although there is no actual harm to your cluster, DC/OS may issue error messages until all of your master nodes are configured.

 4.  <A name="slaveinstall"></A> Run the following commands on each of your agent nodes to install DC/OS using your custom build file: